japgolly/scalajs-react/README.md

 Differences from React proper
 =============================

-* Rather than using JSX or `React.DOM.xxx` to build a virtual DOM, use `ReactVDom` which is backed by lihaoyi's excellent [Scalatags](https://github.com/lihaoyi/scalatags) library.
+* Rather than using JSX or `React.DOM.xxx` to build a virtual DOM, a specialised copy of [Scalatags](https://github.com/lihaoyi/scalatags) is used.
 (See examples.)
 * In addition to props and state, if you look at the React samples you'll see that most components need additional functions and in the case of sample #2, state outside of the designated state object (!).
 In this Scala version, all of that is heaped into an abstract type called `Backend` which you can supply or omit as necessary.
 * To keep a collection together when generating the dom, call `.toJsArray`.
 The only difference I'm aware of is that if the collection is maintained, React will issue warnings if you haven't supplied `key` attributes.
 Example:
 ```scala